326 S Airport Blvd, South San Francisco, CA 94080

-Property Location With a stay at Travelodge San Francisco Airport-North in South San Francisco, you'll be near the airport and minutes from South San Francisco Convention Center, and close to The Shops at Tanforan.
-This motel is within close proximity of Artichoke Joe's Casino and Millbrae Square Shopping Center.
+Property Location When you stay at Travelodge San Francisco Airport-North in South San Francisco, you'll be near the airport and within the vicinity of Bayfront Park and Cow Palace.
+This motel is within the vicinity of Pacifica Pier and Rockaway Beach.

-Rooms Make yourself at home in one of the 199 air-conditioned guestrooms.
+Rooms Make yourself at home in one of the 200 air-conditioned guestrooms.
 Complimentary wireless Internet access keeps you connected, and cable programming is available for your entertainment.
-Bathrooms have complimentary toiletries and hair dryers.
+Private bathrooms have complimentary toiletries and hair dryers.
 Conveniences include safes and desks, and housekeeping is provided daily.

-Rec, Spa, Premium Amenities Take advantage of recreation opportunities such as an outdoor pool, or other amenities including complimentary wireless Internet access and a television in the lobby.
+Amenities Take advantage of recreation opportunities such as an outdoor pool, or other amenities including complimentary wireless Internet access and concierge services.